turbot/tailpipe-plugin-aws/docs/tables/aws_waf_traffic_log/queries.md

   blocked_rule;
 ```

-### Most targeted URLs
+### Identify the most targeted URLs

-Finds which URLs or endpoints are most frequently targeted URL.
-This helps identify high-risk areas in your application.
+Find which URLs or endpoints are most frequently accessed, helping detect high-risk areas in the application.

 ```sql
 select